Expedit-LargeScale-Vision-Transformer/Expedit-OneFormer/README.md

 ## Evaluation Instructions

+- You need to download the pretrained model from [OneFormer](https://github.com/SHI-Labs/OneFormer).

 - You need to pass the value of `task` token. `task` belongs to [panoptic, semantic, instance].

 ```bash